What is Oxalic Acid?

 This involves making up a solution of oxalic acid and sugar syrup and dribbling a set amount between each frame.
 This is an effective way of applying oxalic acid but it does mean opening up your hive

 to apply it.
-The solution coats the bees who are groomed by others, thus distributing the oxalic around the hive.
+Because the solution coats the bees, other bees will then groom the affected bees, thus distributing the oxalic around the hive.

 This method works best when the hive is broodless in winter or during a manufactured brood break.
 You can then get up to 95% kill rate.
 This treatment can cause bee deaths if done too often.
-This method is approved in New Zealand.
+Interestingly, this is the only method officially approved in New Zealand.

 2 – Vaporising